mathLab/PINA/docs/source/_rst/tutorials/tutorial8/tutorial.rst

             """
             Call the :meth:`pina.model.layers.PODBlock.fit` method of the
             :attr:`pina.model.layers.PODBlock` attribute to perform the POD,
-            and the :meth:`pina.model.layers.RBFLayer.fit` method of the
+            and the :meth:`pina.model.layers.RBFBlock.fit` method of the
-            :attr:`pina.model.layers.RBFLayer` attribute to fit the interpolation.
+            :attr:`pina.model.layers.RBFBlock` attribute to fit the interpolation.
             """
             self.pod.fit(x)
             self.rbf.fit(p, self.pod.reduce(x))